 As a department that offers courses on East Asia, our department is central to ASC’s activity.
 You may be surprised to know that 45 Pitt professors teach and do research on Asia.
 Pitt offers more than 200 Asia-related courses on a regular basis, with a yearly enrollment of 2,500 students.

 If you are interested in meeting our faculty, come and visit us.
-The department is located on the first floor of Old Engineering Hall, 3942 O'Hara Street, Pittsburgh, PA 15260.
+The department is located on the 27th Floor of the Cathedral of Learning, 4200 Fifth Avenue, Pittsburgh, PA 15260.
 Please contact Paula Locante to make an appointment.
 See Google Map.